 Developing green hydrogen hubs aligns with the NSW Renewable Energy Zones (REZs), ensuring they become thriving business precincts.
 The Hunter Hydrogen Hub will drive new low carbon jobs and could give rise to the nation’s first hydrogen electrolyser “gigafactory.”

 Hear how the German and Australian hubs are:

-Australian and European industry, government and diplomatic representatives shared their perspectives on the implications of the COP 26 outcomes for Australian business and finance and investment sectors in a public seminar on ‘Post COP26 – The global momentum for sustainable capital to address social and environmental challenges’, co-hosted by the Australian Sustainable Finance Initiative (ASFI) and the EU AUS Climate Business Network.
+Australian and European industry, government and diplomatic representatives shared their perspectives on the implications of the COP 26 outcomes for Australian business and finance and investment sectors in a public seminar on ‘Post COP26 – The global momentum for sustainable capital to address social and environmental challenges’, co-hosted by the Australian Sustainable Finance Initiative (ASFI) and the EU AUS Climate Business Network on 24 November 2021.

 One of a growing number of global initiatives and regulatory incentives to align lending and investment flows with the Paris Agreement and national climate plans, the Glasgow Financial Alliance for Net Zero saw pledges by banks, investors and insurers representing $130 trillion in assets to decarbonize their business by mid-century.

 The Australian Sustainable Finance Roadmap launched by the Australian Sustainable Finance Initiative (ASFI) sets out, a coherent plan for a decade of action that will realign the Australian financial system to support a more resilient, sustainable and prosperous future for all Australians, positioning the system more strongly in a period of significant change, elevating risks, and rapidly shifting global context.
 One priority area identified by the Board for ASFI is the development of sustainable finance taxonomies.